Jason Heyward Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in MLB.
+- The Braves pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.80 team ERA that ranks third among all league pitching staffs.
+- The Braves have a 3.82 team ERA that ranks third across all MLB pitching staffs.

-- Braves pitchers combine to allow 136 home runs (one per game), the fewest in the league.
+- Braves pitchers combine to allow the second-fewest home runs in baseball (141 total, 1.1 per game).

-- The righty's most recent time out came on Saturday against the San Francisco Giants, when he went seven innings, surrendering one earned run while giving up three hits.
+- The right-hander's last appearance came on Tuesday against the Colorado Rockies, when he went six innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.